infracost/docs/blog/2022-03-14-native-cost-policies.md

 <!--truncate-->

 I love cost policies!
-They give engineering teams confidence to **ship fast** without slowing down to check thing manually, for example:
+They give engineering teams confidence to **ship fast** without slowing down to check thingsgi manually, for example:
 - *Am I within the cloud budget?* Instead of asking management or FinOps about the budget for a product/project, we can code that in a policy file and check it automatically in CI/CD.
 If the budget is already set in cloud accounts, we can fetch/check it dynamically before deploying changes.
 - *Am I making any mistakes?* Many users have told us about cases when they saw an unexpected cost estimate when using Infracost.
 There are 3 million price points between AWS, Azure and Google; it's easy to make mistakes with this amount of complexity.
 Policies enable you to write <span style={{color: 'green'}}><strong>pass</strong></span> or <span style={{color: 'red'}}><strong>fail</strong></span> checks and catch mistakes in the development workflow: the earlier we catch mistakes, the easier they are to fix.